-On-Open and Close : The kicking motion is activated to both open and close the liftgate.
+On-Open and Close: The kicking motion is activated to both open and close the trunk.

-On-Open Only : The kicking motion is activated to only open the liftgate.
+On-Open Only: The kicking motion is activated to only open the trunk.

-Off : The feature is disabled.
+Off: The feature is disabled.

-To operate, move your foot in a forward kicking motion near the left side of the rear bumper at the location of the projected logo, then pull it back.
-The kick must come within 14 cm (6 in) of the rear bumper to activate.
-Then step back.
+To operate, kick your foot straight up in one swift motion under the center of the rear bumper at the location of the projected logo, then pull it back.